ChenglongWang/GAME-Net/README.md

     To check the correctness of the installation, type `conda list` and check out the presence of pyrdtp and ray in the list.

 Done!
-In theory now everything is set up to start playing with the GNN framework!
+Now everything is set up to start playing with the GNN framework!

 ## Usage